Vikas (rocket engine): Technical details

-The engine uses up about 40 metric tons of UDMH as fuel and Nitrogen tetroxide (N_{2}O_{4}) as oxidizer with a maximum thrust of 725 kN.
+The engine uses up about 40 metric tons of UDMH as fuel and nitrogen tetroxide (N_{2}O_{4}) as oxidizer with a maximum thrust of 725 kN.
 An upgraded version of the engine has a chamber pressure of 58.5 bar as compared to 52.5 bar in the older version and produces a thrust of 800 kN.
 The engine is capable of gimballing.

 For launches from 2018 a 6% increased thrust version of the Vikas engine was developed.
 It was demonstrated on 29 March 2018 in the GSAT 6A launch second stage.
-It will be used for the four Vikas engines first stage boosters on future missions.
+It will be used for the four Vikas engines first-stage boosters on future missions.
+Tests were conducted on the Vikas engine in 2025 for future applicability to VTVL technologies.